boldare/xsolve-google-auth-bundle/README.md

 It includes:

 * Google API integration
-* Creating new user if it's necessary
+* Creating new user when it's necessary
 * Signing in

 # Installation